 So, is Agile better than Waterfall?

-Which leads to the reality in most organisations, which is to use whatever approach seems most appropriate for the project in hand – be it Agile, Waterfall or a mixture of the two.
+This leads to the reality in most organizations, which is to use whatever approach seems most appropriate for the project in hand – be it Agile, Waterfall or a mixture of the two.

-Whatever development approach you use, early customer feedback from prototyping or an agile iteration really helps but you’ve still got to understand, prioritise and get the requirements right.
+Whatever development approach you use, early customer feedback from prototyping or an agile iteration helps, but you’ve still got to understand, prioritize, and get the requirements right.

 And whatever development approach you use, it still comes down to the quality of the people.
 Good people will do good work whatever process they’re using.

 Don’t get us wrong – we think Agile is a great thing, but it’s not the only thing.
-Don’t get sucked into the hype, dogma and sometimes even religious-like zealotry ….
-Scrum is not the one and only true way.
+Don’t get sucked into the hype, dogma and sometimes even religious-like zealotry… Scrum is not the only true way.

 Director, Product Focus